-Deutsche Bank rejects U.S. Democrats' call for Trump finance details
+Deutsche Bank rejects Democrats' call for Trump finance details

-FRANKFURT Deutsche Bank's (DBKGn.DE) external counsel in Washington, D.C. rejected on Thursday demands by U.S. House Democrats to provide details of President Donald Trump's finances, citing privacy laws.
+FRANKFURT Deutsche Bank's external counsel in Washington, D.C. rejected on Thursday demands by U.S. House Democrats to provide details of President Donald Trump's finances, citing privacy laws.

 The response by Deutsche's lawyers at Akin Gump Strauss Hauer & Feld is the second rejection by the bank for information on Trump's finances.